nastaranevaznia/nastaranevaznia/README.md

 - Hi there 👋
 nastaranevaznia group has been founded by M.Sc.
 Nastaran Evaznia.
 She is a a university lecturer.
-This account has created to share the assignments and projects of her students.
+This account has created to share the assignments  of her students and her projects.